teambit/bit/src/bit-id/README.md

 A string representation of BitId. `BitId.toString()` generates this string.
 For example: `my-scope/my-name@0.0.1`.
 When an ID is entered by the end user it's always a string.
 The problem with the string representation is that since the dynamic-namespace introduced, it's not clear from the string whether an ID has a scope or not.
-In the previous example, `my-scope/my-name` could be interpreted as a scope+name or only a name.
+In the previous example, `my-scope/my-name` could be interpreted as a scopereadonly name or only a name.
 See the next section how to safely parse the string.

 ## How to transform a Bit ID string to a BitId instance